-This creative portfolio is a selection of handpicked previous journalistic work from participants of the Refugee Journalism Project 2020-21 cohort, to showcase their experience, capability and potential for employment opportunities.
-Their skills range from digital producers, journalists, writers, filmmakers, photographers…
+This creative portfolio is a selection of prior journalistic work from the participants of the Refugee Journalism Project’s 2020-21 cohort.
+Here they showcase their experience, capability and potential for employment opportunities.
+Their skills include digital production, journalism, fiction writing, filmmaking, photography…

 Abubakr is a journalist, producer and interpreter working with a number of international media companies.
 His works focused on political, cultural, social, medical and military issues in the Gaza Strip, Palestine.

-Hossam is an Egyptian producer who started his career 15 years ago, before even starting his university.
-He has worked for advertising agencies, educational programs, production houses, TV channels and with independent filmmakers.
+Hossam is an Egyptian producer who started his career 15 years ago, before starting his university.
+He has worked for advertising agencies, educational programs, production houses, TV channels, and with independent filmmakers.
 He has also produced and directed award-winning films.

-Hilal has worked with international journalists from all over the world to report the impacts of the civil war of Syria in Turkey’s South East.
+Hilal has worked with international journalists from all over the world to report the impact of the Syrian civil war in south eastern Turkey.
 She writes about immigrants, Turkey and the Middle East.

-Mehrnoosh Khorsandis an Iranian screenwriter and writer.
+Mehrnoosh is an Iranian screenwriter and writer.
 Her writing tells the story of the bitterness, discrimination and injustice in society.

 Khaled worked as videographer and editor documenting the Syrian filmmaker, Waad al-Kateab, spoking to MEE about her award-winning film ‘For Sama’ screened at Channel 4, and why the Syrian revolution is still alive.

 Fei worked as a UK broadcast correspondent for an independent media headquartered in New York, broadcasting to the global Chinese audience.
 Her work focuses on UK politics, human rights issues and China current fair.